fortheloveofcoding99/fortheloveofcoding99/README.md

 - 👋 Hi, I’m @fortheloveofcoding99
 - 👀 I’m interested in ...Java, Selenium, SQL, Python, C, html, Javascript, Jenkins, Eclipse
-- 🌱 I’m currently learning ...
-Jules integration
+- 🌱 I’m currently learning ... mobile testing via Appium
 - 💞️ I’m looking to collaborate on ...working on it
 - 📫 How to reach me ...